cloudwego/kitex/docs/guide/basic-features/code_generation.md

 Pass an argument to thriftgo.
 The argument will be appended to the `-g go:` for thriftgo.
 See the documentation of thriftgo for available values.

-Kitex by default passes `naming_style=golint,ignore_initialisms,gen_setter,gen_deep_equal` to thriftgo and it can be overridden if you specify the same parameter in addition.
+Kitex by default passes `naming_style=golint,ignore_initialisms,gen_setter,gen_deep_equal` to thriftgo and it can be overriden if you specify the same parameter in addition.